Elilshree-InfoSec/SOC-Analyst-Journey/Home-Lab/Incident-Response.md

 ### Account / System Review

 * Review the `reed.fernandez` account configuration.
-* Identify the service, task, or process generating the repeated authentication failures.
+* Identify the service, scheduled task, or process generating the authentication failures.
 * Verify whether the account is active and expected on the affected hosts.

 ### Splunk Validation

-* Verify that Splunk Universal Forwarder is authorized on all affected hosts.
+* Verify that Splunk Universal Forwarder is authorized on the affected hosts.
 * Review the Forwarder configuration and service account.
 * Confirm that the observed binaries are legitimate.

 ### SIEM Tuning

 * Review the current brute-force detection logic.
-* Investigate whether legitimate Splunk activity is contributing to repeated false positives.
+* Determine whether legitimate Splunk activity is contributing to the alert.
-* Use contextual conditions such as host, process path, account, and source address rather than simply excluding all Splunk activity.
+* Use contextual conditions such as host, account, process path, and source address to reduce false positives.

 ### Monitoring

 Continue monitoring for:

 * Successful authentication involving `reed.fernandez`
-* External source IPs
+* External source IP addresses
 * Suspicious PowerShell activity
 * Unexpected process execution
 * Unusual SMB activity
 * Administrative share access

-Escalate to SOC Tier 2 if evidence of successful authentication, malicious execution, credential abuse, or confirmed lateral movement appears.
+Escalate to SOC Tier 2 if successful authentication, malicious execution, credential abuse, or confirmed lateral movement is observed.

 ---